OCR-tech/CubeOCR/CONTRIBUTING.md

 Thank you for considering contributing to **CubeOCR**.
 - Any contribution is welcome.
-- Your contributions will help improve this project for everyone
+- Your contributions will help improve this project for everyone.
 - This guide outlines how you can contribute effectively.